telecasteren/community-science-museum/README.md

 ![image](images/semesterProj1-screenshot.png)

 **Deployed website:** [Community Science Museum](https://telecasteren-semester1.netlify.app/)<br/>
-A pure vanilla HTML and CSS website I designed and built during my first semester at Noroff School of Technology.
+A pure vanilla HTML and CSS website I designed and built during my first semester at Noroff School of Technology and Digital Media.

 ## Description

-ADD DESC HERE
+This is the website for the vibrant family museum, Community Science Museum.
+It was originally built with vanilla HTML and CSS, following a school provided brief with content instructions.
+The website will give a feeling of what kind of museum Community Science Museum is, and be informative towards its guests on what events are one and how to find them.
+The sites client segment are elder children and families.

 ## Built With